Cantitate/Preț

 Coping with Huntington's: A Path to Better Mental Wellbeing: Coping With…

 This book offers strategies for self-help and wellbeing that are firmly grounded in the principles of Acceptance and Commitment Therapy (ACT).
-It bridges professional and personal insight by bringing together the author’s professional expertise as a clinical psychologist and researcher, and lived experience as a member of a family affected by Huntington’s disease (HD).
+It bridges professional and personal insight by bringing together the author’s professional expertise as a clinical psychologist and researcher, and lived experience as a member of a family affected by Huntington’s.
 Topics covered include, but are not limited to:

-• Physical symptoms and mental health difficulties associated with Huntington’s disease.
+• Physical symptoms and mental health difficulties associated with Huntington’s.

-• Understanding Huntington’s disease in the family context, including impacts across families.
+• Understanding Huntington’s in the family contexts, including impacts across families.

-• Benefits of ACT strategies for managing difficulties associated with Huntington’s disease.
+• Benefits of ACT strategies for managing difficulties associated with Huntington’s.

 • ACT aligned practical guidance on emotional resilience, acceptance, and meaningful living.

-It expands on similar works in the field to explore the experiences of ‘at risk’ family members, individuals without the gene expansion, caregivers and loved ones, and specific challenges that these respective groups may face.
+The book expands on similar works in the field to also explore the experiences of "at risk" family members, people without the gene expansion, caregivers and loved ones, and specific challenges that these respective groups may face.

 -21% Precomandă